Filter validation: Product-specific studies that need to be performed by the filter user

 Multiple / re-filtrations generally don’t take place in standard processes.
 Correspondingly, testing them isn’t a requirement by the PDA, yet seems to be expedient considering the possibility of production interruptions taking place.
 For example, a sterile filter failing the filter integrity test directly before final filling would make a return the product solution necessary.
 After a temporarily storage and exchange of the defective sterile filter, the same product solution has to be filtered once more.
 In this case it’s useful to have information whether the increased shearing stress caused by the repeated filtration has or hasn’t had a negative impact on the product quality.
 The protein content for example can be studied accordingly, using a defined number of circulating filtrations, and can then be compared with the release specification.
 Single use is also recommended by the FDA, but if justified, repeated use is also allowed.
 In this case, the maximum number of refiltrations must be validated.

 Pharmaceutical companies are responsible for guaranteeing the safety of their drugs.
 This applies for possibly extractable substances like extractables and leachables as well.
-This is the reason why they have to conduct their own extractables / leachables studies if the data provided by the filter manufacturer isn’t sufficient for a risk assessment.
+This is the reason why they have to conduct their own extractables / leachables studies in course of filter validation if the data provided by the filter manufacturer isn’t sufficient for a risk assessment.
 There’s no industry standard for the implementation of such studies at the moment.
 There are recommendations for conducting them in the PDA report 26, but it seems to allow great variability.
 For example, it names multiple methods for analysis (ranging from RP-HPLC to GC-MS to TOC), but doesn’t specify preferences.
 The mentioned methods are vastly different, considering that quantification as well as identification should be performed.
 The extractables team of the BioPhorum Operations Group (BPOG) has started an initiative to change this.
-Accordingly, they have published a paper in which they give recommendations for conducting extractions, for the applicable analysis methods (LC-MS, GC-MS and IPC-MS) and for information to be put in the concluding test report.
+Accordingly, they have published a paper in which they give recommendations for conducting extractions, for the applicable analysis methods (LC-MS, GC-MS and IPC-MS) and for information to be put in the concluding test report .
 A wide support of the pharmaceutical industry can be assumed, because 18 BPOG member companies from more than 26 locations have contributed to this paper.
 Organizations setting standards in the industry (like ASTM and USP) are supposed to gain access to the developed testing protocol, so that they can develop a new standard by using it.